Contents of this page

 The guidelines for who meets the test to obtain Legal Aid funding has become tougher in recent times.
 There are different tests that apply to the various court hearings.

-When someone is applying for Legal Aid in the Magistrates’ Court, there is a two-step test.
+When someone is applying for Legal Aid in the Magistrates’ Court, regarding offending that is in the summary stream, there is a two-step test.
 The first part of the test is whether the case meets the “merits test”.

 The merits test, in relation to a plea of guilty, is as follows.
 The lawyer with conduct of the matter must be satisfied that “a conviction is likely to result in a term of immediate imprisonment”.
 If the lawyer is not satisfied in relation to this, then the lawyer cannot submit a Legal Aid grant application on behalf of the client.

-The merits test, in relation to a plea of not guilty, is as follows.
+The merits test in relation to a plea of not guilty, is as follows.
 The lawyer with conduct of the matter must be satisfied that “the person has a reasonable prospect of acquittal on the most serious charge or charges and that a conviction is likely to result in a term of imprisonment”.
+For all the VLA criminal law guidelines.

 Again if the lawyer is not satisfied in respect of the above test, then the lawyer cannot recommend a grant for a plea of not guilty on behalf of the client.